RaulCEN/points-assignment/README.md

 # Points Take-home assignment

-Web app Web app to calculate taxes according to annual income and the tax year.
+Web app to calculate taxes according to annual income and the tax year.

 ## Setup

 - Create an `.env` file in the root of the project folling the `.env-example` as file example
 - Run `npm start` to run the project on dev mode.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts